CODE OF CONDUCT

 Any gifts given must be accurately and fully disclosed in the appropriate expense report with enough detail to reflect the true nature of the expense and the full names and business affiliations of those involved.

-If you believe an exception to this Healthcare, Fraud, Waste & Abuse policy is warranted in a particular circumstance, you must discuss the situation with, and obtain approval from, the General Counsel (or General Counsel delegate) and Compliance Officer.
+If you believe an exception to this is warranted in a particular circumstance, you must discuss the situation with, and obtain approval from, the General Counsel and Compliance Officer.

 Adaptive encourages everyone as individuals to participate in the political process.
 But in so doing you may not give the impression that you speak or act on behalf of the company.
 Never use Adaptive resources–such as work time, email, phone systems, or personnel– to engage in personal political activities.
 Any other corporate political contribution must be approved in advance by the CEO or CFO.
 Making an illegal contribution, failing to get proper advance approval, or failing to properly report a legitimate contribution, is a violation of Adaptive policy.

-- Only the CEO may approve the hiring of lobbyists using forms approved in advance by the General Counsel (or General Counsel delegate).
+- Only the CEO may approve the hiring of lobbyists using forms approved in advance by the General Counsel.
 No contingent fee payments to lobbyists are permitted.

 - There are specific, detailed federal, state, and local rules regarding the use of corporate funds to procure or lobby for a government contract